Category Archives: Danish Royals

 Archbishop Erling Eidem of the Swedish Lutheran Church officiated at the ceremony.
 Both Frederik and Ingrid were noted as having pledged to love and care for one another happily and clearly.
 Frederik presented his bride with a plain gold band for a wedding ring.
 The two held the ring together as they recited their vows before Frederik slipped it onto Ingrid’s finger.

-A mixed choir sang Swedish and Danish wedding hymns throughout the service, some of which were composed specifically for the wedding.
-The choir was conducted by Sven Lizell of the Stockholm Choral Society.
+A mixed choir, conducted by Sven Lizell of the Stockholm Choral Society, sang Swedish and Danish wedding hymns throughout the service, some of which were composed specifically for the wedding.
 However, tragedy struck just after the service as Mr. Lizell suddenly died of heart failure.

 The Grenadiers of the Guard stood at attention outside the cathedral during the service.
 The Grenadiers wore some of the original deerskin uniforms, boots, breastplates, and plumed hats presented by Catherine the Great of Russia nearly two centuries before.
-Swedish navy ships fired a salute in the harbor as a signal that the service had concluded.
+Swedish navy ships fired a salute in the harbor signaling that the service had concluded.

 After the Ceremony